vasilnedev/weather-app/README.md

 # weather-app

 ## Summary
 The goal of this project is to create a weather app in Python that shows the current weather conditions and forecast for a specific location.

-To create this project, will:
+This is a learning project and therefore it will be developed in stages, and will carry out number of learning experiments as described in **Development Notes** section below.

+### Project requirments
+This project should:
 * Use the requests library to make an API call to a weather service (e.g. OpenWeatherMap) to retrieve the weather data for a specific location.
 * Use the json library to parse the JSON data returned by the API call.
 * Use the tkinter library to create a GUI for the app, including widgets such as labels, buttons and text boxes.
 * Use the Pillow library to display the weather icons.
 * Use the datetime library to display the current time and date.

-Notes:
+**Notes:**
-1. The uses www.weatherapi.com for getting current conditiopns and forecast
+1. Decided to use www.weatherapi.com for getting current conditiopns and forecast
 2. The app requires an API Key from www.weatherapi.com
-3. The app use icons from www.weatherapi.com as per the API responses
+3. The app uses icons from www.weatherapi.com as per the API responses

 ## Development notes
-This repository illustrates different development stages and experiments - described in detail in **Stage files** section below.
+This repository contains different development stages and learning experiments.
-The final application is (will be) in **app.js** and within multiple class files (file names start with capital letters).
+The final application code is (will be) in **app.js** and within multiple class files (file names start with capital letters).

 ### Stage files:
 * *app.00.py* - Concept design - a single file, fully functional application without classes and error handling